dnicks35/CRNT/pages/mydoc/offices/vice_provost_graduate_education.md

 ---
-title: Dean of Your College
+title: Vice Provost for Graduate and Postdoctoral Education
-permalink: dean_of_college.html
+permalink: vice_provost_graduate_education.html
 sidebar: mydoc_sidebar
 # tags: [special_layouts]
 # summary: "You can use an accordion-layout that takes advantage of Bootstrap styling.
 This is useful for an FAQ page."